SimonJThompson/vismoz/README.md

 What is vismoz?
 ======

-vismoz is a PHP class to help create link visualisations with data from the Moz API.
+vismoz is a PHP class to help makie the process of creating link visualisations with data from the Moz API a little easier.

 Originally, Moz provided a link visualisation tool which returned percentage values which was particularly good for doing competitor analysis over key link metrics.
 Since this was removed, making these link visualisations was not so easy.
 This